manyoso/haltt4llm/README.md

 ```

 These will all produce test result files at the end named according to the test and the model.

+# Testing other models

+The repository and script are currently setup only to test OpenAI's GPT3
+and GPT3.5 as well as Alpaca Lora 7B (4bit).
+To add a new model it would
+only take a bit of work to edit the 'take_test.py' for instance adding
+other alpaca lora models or GPT4All and any additions would be greatly
+appreciated.

 # Process to generate fake and nota (none of the above) questions